mekomsolutions/openmrs-cd/README.md

-# OpenMRS CI
+# OpenMRS CD
-A Jenkins CI server configured to provide tools to manage OpenMRS servers
+A Jenkins server configured to provide tools to manage OpenMRS servers

-Gradle is used to build all the needed artifacts that make the OpenMRS CI.
+Gradle is used to build all the needed artifacts that make the OpenMRS CD.

 ## The parent project: root folder

-In order to build all components of the OpenMRS CI simply run the following command from the root directory:
+In order to build all components of the OpenMRS CD simply run the following command from the root directory:
 ```
 gradle build
 ```